 If the government is so bold as to appeal this decision, considering $69 million dollars is at stake, an appeal to the 11th Circuit would be most interesting.
 Just last week, the 11th Circuit Court of Appeals handed down the opinion in Bradley v.
 Sebelius, essentially adopting apportionment in MSP recovery actions regardless of all existing statutory and regulatory authority granting Medicare a right to 100% reimbursement.
 Medicare's statutory right applies from dollar one of any insurance recovery regardless of amount or admission of liability, and all of the subsequent case law supports that right.
 Bradley was the first MSP action to move in the direction that the Supreme Court took in ADHS v.
 Ahlborn in 2006 supporting apportionment in Medicaid recovery actions despite state law that granted the program similar rights as granted Medicare under the MSP regulations.
 Given that court's existing subject matter knowledge, further analysis of the MSP could get interesting should this case land on its doorstep.

 Jennifer C. Jordan, Esq., is the Editor-in-Chief of The Complete Guide to Medicare Secondary Payer Compliance (LexisNexis).

-To order the book, call 1-800-223-1940.
+To preorder the book, call 1-800-223-1940.
 Click here to view the flyer for The Complete Guide to Medicare Secondary Payer Compliance.
-The book has warehoused and is shipping to customers.
+Books will start shipping to customers in late October 2010.